L5Modular/L5Modular/README.md

 [![License](https://img.shields.io/packagist/l/artem-schander/l5-modular)](https://opensource.org/licenses/MIT)

-This package gives you the ability to use Laravel with module system.
+This package allows you to organize your Laravel project in a modular manner..
-You can simply drop or generate modules with their own controllers, models, views, translations and routes files into the `app/Modules` folder and go on working with them.
+You can simply drop or generate modules with their own controllers, models, views, routes, etc. into the `app/Modules` folder and go on working with them.

 Thanks to zyhn for the ["Modular Structure in Laravel 5" tutorial](http://ziyahanalbeniz.blogspot.com.tr/2015/03/modular-structure-in-laravel-5.html).
 Well explained and helped a lot.